 Andrew Lewinter’s Waltz for Flute and Cello was released on flutist Dieter Flury’s solo album on Navona Records, AERO.
 It was recorded with cellist Branimir Pusticki.

 On AERO, flutist Dieter Flury puts decades of study and a handmade golden flute by Yamaha to work to breathe life into works by contemporary composers and spark the imaginations of listeners.

 Andrew Lewinter’s Trio for Oboe, Horn, and Piano is now available for purchase on SheetMusic Plus and through this website.
 This work was written for Florida Philharmonic oboist John Dee and former Canadian Brass horn player Bernhard David Scully.
 It is in three interrelated movements.
 The third movement is a Theme and Variations.

 Andrew Lewinter’s Concerto for Tuba and Orchestra is now available for purchase on Sheet Music Plus and through this website.
 This Concerto, which is also appropriate for Bass Trombone and Orchestra, is an orchestration of the Sonata for Tuba and Piano.
 The style of this piece is romantic.
 The Sonata on which the Concerto is based was written for Michael Grose of the University of Oregon in 2018.
 A recording of it by Grose and pianist Andrew Pham is currently being edited.
 A first cut of the first two movements of the Sonata can be heard on this webpage, under “Recordings.”
+The entire three-movement Sonata for Tuba and Piano with Tubist Michael Grose and Pianist Andrew Pham will be available soon.
 There is a computer-simulated sample of the first movement of the Concerto on the Sheet Music Plus page as well.